Looking for ways to save money at the Minnesota State Fair? We’ve got ’em – you don’t have to break the bank to have a good time!

 Discount days (as mentioned above) give discounted admission to select groups, plus special ride and game promotions are offered on many of those days, as well.
 Other ways to save on rides:

-- Buy your ride/game tickets from Cub Foods at a discount ($15 for a sheet of 20 tickets).
+- Buy your ride/game tickets from Cub Foods at a discount ($20 for 25 tickets on your Fun Card).

-- Use the coupon from the Blue Ribbon Bargain Book to pay $17 for a sheet of 28 tickets.
+- Use the coupon from the Blue Ribbon Bargain Book to pay $21 (regularly $30) for a Fun Card loaded with 33 ride and game tickets.

 6. Check Out the Dairy Deals